 This page provides COVID-19 guidance for the Health sector.
 COVID-19 information for the public is available at .
 There you'll find information on preventing COVID-19, what to do if you are unwell or have tested positive for COVID-19, or have come in contact with a case.

 Notification requirement for COVID-19

-In Victoria, COVID-19 is a routine notifiable condition under the Public Health and Wellbeing Regulations 2019.
+In Victoria, COVID-19 is a under the Public Health and Wellbeing Regulations 2019.
 Pathology services must notify all cases to the Department of Health within 5 days.
 Notification is also required weekly for all testing for this notifiable condition.
 Notification from clinicians is not required.

 Primary school and children’s services centre exclusion for COVID-19

 Children diagnosed with COVID-19 are recommended to isolate.
 They should not attend school or childcare until 5 days after the date of the positive PCR or rapid antigen test result for COVID-19 and until acute symptoms of COVID-19 have resolved.

 - runny nose

 - shortness of breath